2025 NASCAR Cup Series Championship Race: Television

 NBC covered the race on the television side.
 Leigh Diffey, two–time Phoenix winner Jeff Burton, and Steve Letarte called the race from the broadcast booth.
 Dave Burns, Kim Coon, Parker Kligerman, and Marty Snider handled the pit road duties from pit lane.
+Although NBC would continue to broadcast NASCAR races in 2026 and beyond, this was the last race to be produced by NBC Sports, as all NBC NASCAR broadcasts would now be produced by USA Sports following USA's move from NBCUniversal to Versant.